microsoft/WhatTheHack/067-FabricLakehouse/README.md

 In this hack you will

 1. Provision a Fabric Lakehouse and "dive" on in.
 2. "Descend" in to the depths of open data sources including spatial, weather and archaeological to help build a data story behind the shipwrecks of Western Australia.
-3. Land your data in your Fabric Lakehouse and "surface" with a clean, combined dataset ready for analysis.
+3. "Land" your data in your Fabric Lakehouse and "surface" with a clean, combined dataset ready for analysis.
 4. Make a "splash" and bring your findings to life.

 ## Challenges